calacuda/atuo-desk/README.md

 - [x] write a rofi script to select between layouts.
 - [x] add Qtile support.
 - [x] add leftwm support.
+- [ ] send logs to client and let the client print them as well.

 ## development history and schedule